 In the 1970s, skateboard manufacturers diverted to polyurethane to make skateboard wheels.
 And this was after Frank Nasworthy, the inventor of polyurethane wheels, discovered how efficient urethane roller skate wheels were.
 With this, he figured street skaters would enjoy the same benefits.

 Now that it’s cleared on how it all started let’s answer the question: Why polyurethane wheels?

 Polyurethane is considered a material with exceptional grip, besides being sturdy and durable.
 Street skating is tense, and polyurethane doesn’t break easily, even under such an impact.
-Polyurethane wheels resist abrasion from the rough street roads.
+Polyurethane wheels resist abrasion from rough street roads.

-The longer your wheels last, the more you can enjoy the skating.
+The longer your wheels last, the more you can enjoy skating.
 Polyurethane is easy to shape.
 Just because it has different types of hardness makes it suited for different types of skating.